Beefeater Gin: History

-The 1876 company stock lists showed an increasing portfolio of gins with brand names such as Ye Old Chelsea and James Burrough London Dry, as well as Old Tom styles.
-By spending time experimenting, inventing and using new processes he discovered that blending a particular recipe of botanicals produced a bold, full-flavoured gin, which he named Beefeater Gin.
+Company stock lists from 1876 show an expanding portfolio of gins under brand names such as Ye Old Chelsea and James Burrough London Dry, as well as Old Tom styles.
+Through experimentation and the adoption of new processes, Burrough discovered that blending a specific recipe of botanicals produced a bold, full-flavoured gin, which he named Beefeater Gin.

-After the almost instant success of the gin, it was soon made the James Burrough Company's flagship product.
-The original Beefeater recipe book dated 1895, specifies that nine botanicals are essential (juniper, angelica root, angelica seeds, coriander seeds, liquorice, almonds, orris root, seville oranges and lemon peel) to create the full-bodied and robust flavour so distinct in this gin.
+Following its immediate success, Beefeater soon became the James Burrough Company's flagship product.
+The original Beefeater recipe book, dated 1895, specifies the nine botanicals essential to creating the gin's distinct, full-bodied flavour: juniper, angelica root, angelica seed, coriander seed, liquorice, almond, orris root, Seville orange, and lemon peel.

-The gin was owned by the James Burrough Company until 1987, when under the direction of Norman Burrough, the company was bought by Whitbread.
+The brand remained under the ownership of the James Burrough Company until 1987, when, under the direction of Norman Burrough, the firm was purchased by Whitbread.

-Long sold in the United States at 47% ABV, this was reduced to 44% in late 2020.
-In 2023, it was further reduced to 40% ABV.
+Long sold in the United States at 47% ABV, the gin's alcohol content in that market was reduced to 44% in late 2020, and further reduced to 40% ABV in 2023.

 Lambeth

-As the James Burrough Company went into rapid expansion, there was a requirement to increase distilling capacity and in 1908 a new larger Beefeater distillery was built in Lambeth.
+As the James Burrough Company underwent rapid expansion, it required increased distilling capacity.
+In 1908, a larger Beefeater distillery was built in Lambeth.

-Kennington Distillery
+Kennington

-The Beefeater production moved in 1958 to Kennington, London.
-English still manufacturer John Dore was commissioned to create a new larger set of copper stills mimicking those of the former Chelsea Distillery.
+In 1958, production moved to Kennington, London.
+English still manufacturer John Dore & Co. was commissioned to produce a larger set of copper pot stills replicating those used at the former Chelsea distillery.

-In February, 2013, Pernod Ricard announced that the company would begin construction of a visitor centre at the existing Beefeater Distillery site.
+In February 2013, Pernod Ricard announced construction of a visitor centre at the Kennington distillery site.

-The method of steeping and distilling devised by James Burrough in the 1860s along with the secret recipe he created remains virtually unchanged.
+The steeping and distillation methods devised by James Burrough in the 1860s, along with his original recipe, remain virtually unchanged.

+Marketing

+In July 2026, Beefeater launched a global advertising campaign titled "Get More With 0.0" to promote its relatively new alcohol-free Beefeater 0.0% variant.
+Created by advertising agency Lucky Generals, the campaign partnered with English acid jazz band Jamiroquai to coincide with the 30th anniversary of their multiple-award-winning music video "Virtual Insanity".
+Directed by Julien & Quentin and choreographed by Jamiroquai frontman Jay Kay, the commercial recreated the original video's shifting-floor set using physical in-camera effects rather than computer-generated imagery.
+The advertisement humorously reveals that Kay's iconic reaching gesture toward the camera in the original 1996 video was actually him reaching for a bottle of Beefeater 0.0%.

 Reviews

-Typically considered a mid-range gin, Beefeater's basic London Dry Gin has generally performed well at international spirit ratings competitions.
-The London Dry earned one double gold, two gold, two silver, and two bronze medals from the San Francisco World Spirits Competition between 2006 and 2012.
-It received scores of 93 and 94 from the Beverage Testing Institute in 2005, 2008, and 2009.
-The higher-end "24" gin has also earned accolades, including a gold medal from the San Francisco World Spirits Competition in 2010 and silver medals in 2011 and 2012.
+Typically considered a mid-range gin, Beefeater's standard London Dry has generally performed well at international spirit ratings competitions.
+Between 2006 and 2012, it earned one double gold, two gold, two silver, and two bronze medals at the San Francisco World Spirits Competition.
+It also received scores of 93 and 94 from the Beverage Testing Institute in 2005, 2008, and 2009.
+The premium Beefeater 24 has similarly earned accolades, including a gold medal at the 2010 San Francisco World Spirits Competition and silver medals in 2011 and 2012.